-Bluetongue is a vector-borne infection transmitted by different species of Culicoides in a range of ecosystems.
+Bluetongue is a vector-borne infection transmitted by various species of Culicoides in a range of ecosystems.

-The purpose of surveillance is the detection of BTV transmission in a country or zone and not determination of the status of an individual animal or herds.
+The purpose of surveillance is the detection of transmission of BTV in a country or zone and not determination of the status of an individual animal or herds.
 Surveillance deals with the evidence of infection with BTV in the presence or absence of clinical signs.